Much of the focus here is on discussing the most basic option concepts and building from there.

 Risk Avoidance vs. Speculating

 When you buy homeowners insurance, you are making a bet with the insurance company.
 For a (too high) fee (premium), the insurance company guarantees to provide money to replace your house, if it is destroyed.
 You don't expect to win the bet.
 In fact, you hope that the insurance policy expires unused.
 However, you buy insurance when you cannot afford to replace your home if the unexpected happens.
 So you buy insurance for the peace of mind that it provides.

-The point of this discussion is to be certain that you are aware that.
+The point of this discussion is to be certain that you are aware of that.

 - Put buyers tend to come in two varieties.
-Conservative investors who own stock.
-The aggressive trader who is willing to bet that the stock price will decline.
+Conservative investors who own stock, and aggressive traders who are willing to bet that the stock price will decline.